-If you find yourself trying to use your hot tub without steps you may soon realize that they aren’t really an “optional” option with most spas.
-If you have an above ground hot tub you really need a safe and easy way to get in and out.
-That means sturdy, non-slip steps.
+If you find yourself trying to use your hot tub without any hot tub steps, you may soon realize that they aren’t really an “optional” option with most spas.
+If you have an above ground hot tub, it’s essential to have a safe and easy way to get in and out.
+That means investing in sturdy, non-slip hot tub steps.
 It’s great if they look nice, too.

-This leaves you with two options: buy some steps, or build some steps.
-There are tons of options of hot tub steps to buy, but if you need an excuse to pull out the tools, or you just want something more customized for your hot tub space building is the answer.
+This leaves you with two options: buy some hot tub steps or build some hot tub steps.
+There are tons of options of hot tub steps to buy, but if you need an excuse to pull out the tools, or you just want something more customized for your hot tub space, building is the answer.

-Building steps for your hot tub is an easy DIY project depending on how elaborate you go.
-The nice thing about building your own hot tub or spa steps is that you can build them as big or small as you want.
-For most hot tubs the building of steps is just building two boxes.
+Building steps for your hot tub is an easy DIY project – depending on how elaborate you want to go.
+The nice thing about building your own hot tub steps is that you can build them as big or small as you want.
+For most spas, the building of hot tub steps consists of just building two boxes.
 However, you can completely customize this area of your hot tub and make all kinds of different entry steps.

-- First you’ll need to choose some wood.
-You’ll need to choose wood that looks good.
-Matches or compliments the color of your spa and your house. and that will weather well over time.
+- First, you’ll need to choose wood that looks good and matches or compliments the color of your spa.
 Redwood and cedar are both good choices, as is kiln-hardened Douglas fir.

-- Once you’ve picked out your wood, you’ll need to cut from a 2×6 4 stringers, and 4 pieces to use as the sides, depending on how tall the side of your hot tub is.
+- Once you’ve picked out your wood, it’s time to cut the pieces you’ll need for your hot tub steps.
+You’ll need to cut from a 2×6 4 stringers, and 4 pieces to use as the sides, depending on how tall the side of your hot tub is.
 Lastly, you will need 4 pieces of 2×4 cut for the treads.

-- Cut the stringers to the width you want the hot tub step to be.
-The hot tub step can be as wide or narrow as you like.
+- Cut the stringers to the width you want the hot tub steps to be.
+The hot tubs step can be as wide or narrow as you like.

 - Next cut the 4 pieces for your sides.
-If its going to be two steps then you need two cut at 14″ and two cut at 7″
+If it’s going to be two steps then you need two cuts at 14″ and two cuts at 7″.

 - Attach two treads per level of step centering them and leaving a small gap between each tread.
 Use wood glue and screws.

-- Note its a great idea to attach the steps firmly to both the side of the hot tub and to the decking using mounting brackets and screws.
-If your tub rests on something other than wooden decking, you’ll need to attach it to the ground in some other way.
+It’s a great idea to attach your new hot tub steps firmly to both the side of the hot tub and to the decking using mounting brackets and screws.
+If your tub rests on something other than wooden decking, you’ll need to attach them to the ground in some other way.